gerd-moellmann/emacs-with-cl-packages/README.md

 This build is kept current with the [`emacs-30`](https://github.com/emacs-mirror/emacs/tree/emacs-30) release branch.

-For an experimental build which is synced with the Emacs master branch, see [this branch](https://github.com/jdtsmith/emacs-mac/tree/emacs-mac-gnu_master_exp).
+For an experimental build which is synced with Emacs master, see [this branch](https://github.com/jdtsmith/emacs-mac/tree/emacs-mac-gnu_master_exp).

 ## Install